-Thematically, joint programmes focus on such issues as training for pastors and church staff in pastoral care, dialogue with people of other faiths, microcredit and other socio-economic development projects, lobbying for human rights, sustainable agriculture, and reconstruction projects in the wake of the 2004 tsunami.
+Thematically, joint programmes focus on such issues as training for pastors and church staff in pastoral care, dialogue with people of other faiths, microcredit and other socio-economic development projects, lobbying for human rights, sustainable agriculture, and reconstruction projects after natural catastrophes.

 The history of the CRC goes back to 1847 when threee missionaries from the Rhenish Mission began to work in Hong Kong.
 The CRC aims at spreading the gospel, but is also active in a number of social projects, such as the UEM co-financed project for migrant workers.
 It has also sent missionaries to other Asian countries like Cambodia and the Philippines.